 This setting is useful when using hooks on scaled objects, especially in cases where non-uniform scale would stretch the result of the hook.

-This is especially useful for lattices, where its common to use non-uniform scaling.
+This is especially useful for lattices, where it is common to use non-uniform scaling.

 The following settings are only available in Edit Mode:

-Recalculate and clear the offset transform of hook.
+- Recalculate and clear the offset transform of the hook.

-Set hook center to the 3D cursor position.
+- Set the hook center to the 3D cursor position.

-The Hook Modifier stores vertex indices from the original mesh to determine what to affect; this means that modifiers that generate geometry, like a Subdivision Surface Modifier, should always be applied after the Hook Modifier; otherwise the generated geometry will be left out of the hook’s influence.
+The Hook Modifier stores vertex indices from the original mesh to determine what to affect.
+This means that modifiers that generate geometry, like Subdivision Surface, should always be put after the Hook one in the stack.
+Otherwise, the generated geometry will be left out of the hook’s influence.